How-to :Troubleshooting API Endpoints Not Visible in Astra Dashboard After Sending Requests via Proxy

 Common Causes and Fixes

-Find the domain in your request URL (e.g., in https://api.mydomain.com/v1/..., the domain is api.mydomain.com).
+Find the domain from your request URL — for example, in https://api.mydomain.com/v1/..., the domain is api.mydomain.com.
+Add it to the ALLOWED_HOSTS entry in your env.env file.

 ./astra-cli validate -e env.envBest Practices